 - Greeter Judge: directs traffic flow and maintains order

-- Registration Judge: registers voters who need to complete their voter registration on Election Day
+- Poll Book / Registration Judge: oversees & helps with set up/ tear down of poll books (iPads), and also oversees the registration process for voters who need to complete their voter registration on Election Day

 - Ballot Counter Judge: oversees the ballot counter and hands out "I Voted" stickers

 - Additional duties include setting up and closing down the polling place, and certifying the polling place results